Welcome incoming exchange students!

 For more information about study abroad at UMSL, please contact:

 St. Louis, MO 63121 USA

 F: +1 314-516-6757

 Please contact your home university study abroad office for more information on how to apply to study abroad at UMSL.

 Please contact the International Exchange Coordinator before January 15 to determine how many placements are available for the following academic year.
 Then, nominate your student(s) to participate in the Exchange Student Program at the UMSL before the deadline below.
 All students participating in exchange, regardless of term, must be nominated before the deadline; however, Spring nominees will have until October to complete application materials.
 Exchange partner coordinators should inquire before nominating any graduate level student.
 Admission for Graduate Students is contingent on approval by Graduate School and Faculty Department.
 Additional materials are required.
 This process takes a while so encourage your students to apply early.
 Students must be currently enrolled at your institution and be in good standing.

-- 15 February - for students for all terms the following year: Academic Year, Fall, and Spring
+- 15 March (Deadline extended!) - for students for all terms the following year: Academic Year, Fall, and Spring

 - 15 April - Fall semester or Academic Year

 UMSL requires that incoming exchange students demonstrate sufficient English language proficiency to participate in university-level academics.
 All applicants for whom English is a second language must present evidence of proficiency in the English Language.
 Evidence of English proficiency may be demonstrated with a TOEFL (paper based or internet based) or IELTS score.
 If a student comes from an English speaking university where courses are taught in English, this requirement can be waived.